Andres-pixel35/Andres-pixel35/README.md

 # Hi there!

-I am Andres, a Data Scientist and Chinese student based in Colombia
+I am Andres, a Data Analyst based in Colombia

 I mostly work in project that either you can deploy in your own device and modified to meet you needs or in Data Anlysis.